 Are you thinking about opening a business in Fairfax County?
 View this video to learn all the important considerations you need to know when choosing the best space for your small business.
 Experts from Fairfax County Government discuss the zoning considerations, permit and inspections processes and common pitfalls to avoid when choosing a space.

 See the Home-Based Business page to read about the types of businesses that can be operated from a home, the associated limitations, and the application process.
 If you are unsure whether your proposed business is permissible as a home-based business, contact the Department of Planning & Development's Zoning Permits Section at 703-222-1082.

 Every commercial tenant needs a Non-Residential Use/Occupancy Permit before you can occupy your space.
 If you intend to make physical changes to your space - or if you are changing a tenant space from one type of use to another - building plans and permits may be required.

 Before you sign a lease, please be sure that your proposed use is allowed in your proposed location, that the space was constructed to a standard that accommodates your use and that the site has the required number of parking spaces for your use.

 If your business is registered to and operates from alternative workspace, such as a business incubator, executive office suite, or co-working location:

-- You do not need to secure your own Non-Residential Use/Occupancy Permit if the alternative workspace has a valid Non-Residential Use/Occupancy Permit for the entire space and that use matches your proposed use (for example, the entire space is approved for office and you are proposing to use it as office space).
+You do not need to secure your own Non-Residential Use/Occupancy Permit if the alternative workspace has a valid Non-Residential Use/Occupancy Permit for the entire space and that use matches your proposed use (for example, the entire space is approved for office space and you are proposing to use it as office space).

 There are a wide variety of workspace choices available to small business owners, entrepreneurs, and independent workers, such as co-working office spaces, incubators, accelerators, and virtual office spaces.
-See the EDA’s “Alternative Office Space” page to see a list of alternative office spaces in Fairfax County.
+See the EDA’s Alternative Office Space publication to see a list of alternative office spaces in Fairfax County.